-- Old Louisville: There are plenty of adorable places to stay tucked into the gorgeous Victorians in the Old Louisville neighborhood, which where we usually stay when we visit.
-If you can snag it, our favorite Louisville rental is right on beautiful little Central Park!
-We like Dupont Mansion B&B and Inn at the Park, both of which are located adjacent to (you guessed it) Central Park.
-The Inn at St. James Court is located on the beautiful and famous fountain court in Louisville, St. James Court.
+- Old Louisville: This historic neighborhood is full of gorgeous Victorians, and is where we usually stay when we visit home.
+If you can snag it, our favorite Louisville vacation rental is right on beautiful little Central Park!
+The Inn at St. James Court is a charming b&b located on the famous fountain court in Louisville, St. James Court.
 It’s our favorite area to go for a walk and the most iconic part of the neighborhood!
-It’s our favorite area to go for a walk and the most picturesque area of stunning Old Louisville.

-- Butchertown & NuLu: These are two of the most up-and-coming neighborhoods in Louisville, turning old historic warehouse space into cool urban-living lofts, art galleries, and eateries.
+- Butchertown & NuLu: These are two of the most up-and-coming neighborhoods in Louisville, turning old historic warehouses into cool urban-living lofts, galleries, and eateries.
 These are fantastic walking and bike-friendly neighborhoods, but you won’t find many hotels – so we recommend booking on VRBO!
-We love this chic, hip loft that’s one street over from Market Street, where you can find the best shops and restaurants in NuLu!
-This beautiful home in the Butchertown neighborhood is super walkable, and staying in one of the most historic neighborhoods in town will make you feel like you’ve stepped back in time!
-And this vibrant apartment is on the cusp of Butchertown and NuLu, and is one block away from our favorite coffee shop, Quills.
+We love this chic, hip loft that’s one street over from the shops and restaurants on Market Street.
+This colorful, historic apartment is right next to the NuLu Marketplace!
+And this vibrant apartment is just one block away from our favorite coffee shop, Quills.

-- Downtown: Downtown Louisville is home to a ton of cool hotels!
-The historic Galt House Hotel is one of Louisville’s most iconic.
-Not only is the Galt House perfectly located right on the waterfront and in central Downtown, walking distance to everything, but it’s got an amazing rotating rooftop restaurant with 360-degree sunset views, an awesome bar, AND an absolutely gorgeous pool.
-Plus, it’s super affordable!
-21C Museum Hotel is also one of the most unique places to stay in Louisville: it’s both a hotel and a contemporary art museum.
-Oh, and it’s also home to one of the best restaurants in Louisville, Proof on Main.
-If you’re willing to splurge, 21C is worth it!
+- Downtown: Downtown Louisville has a bunch of awesome hotels within walking distance to Museum Row and the waterfront.
+We love Louisville’s newest boutique hotel, The Grady Hotel, right on Museum Row in the heart of downtown – y’all, it’s real cute!
+21C Museum Hotel is both a hotel and a rad contemporary art museum.
+Plus, it’s also home to one of the best restaurants in Louisville, Proof on Main.
+If you’re willing to splurge, 21C is super unique and well worth it!
 Fun fact: there are 21c locations in other cities, but Louisville is the original location.